Paul Desbaillets: Career

 Desbaillets is the host and creator of The 1st Half Podcast, a podcast dedicated to all aspects of the game of football (soccer).
 During the COVID-19 pandemic, he was the host of the official MLS CF Montréal podcast and also produced a few 'Football & Food' shorts for the American group ONE37, Gary Vaynerchuk's digital media company.
-Recently, he became the football culture editor of Cult MTL, an arts, culture, and news website and print publication based in Montréal.
+He is the football culture editor of Cult MTL, an arts, culture, and news website and print publication based in Montréal.

-In March of 2024, The 1st Half teamed up with TSN Radio 690 Montreal to launch a weekly show on TSN that dives deep into the heart of soccer culture.
-The show strives to unite the soccer community through engaging and insightful discussions about the beautiful game with unique guests from Montreal and around the world.
+In March 2024, The 1st Half partnered with TSN Radio 690 Montreal to launch a weekly radio show focused on soccer and football culture.
+The program features discussions and interviews with guests from Montreal and internationally.
 It airs every Friday night from 6 to 7pm on TSN and iHeartRadio.

+In 2026, Desbaillets joined FC Supra du Québec as Chief Branding Officer ahead of the club's inaugural Canadian Premier League season.
+In an interview with BBC Sport, Desbaillets described the club's brand identity as rooted in Quebec's multicultural character and local pride.

+During the 2026 FIFA World Cup, Desbaillets provided media commentary on Canadian soccer and football culture, including an appearance on CTV News Montreal ahead of Canada's match against Morocco.
+He also covered the tournament's cultural impact in his work for Cult MTL, where he serves as contributing editor for football culture.